cscart/docs/en/user_guide/manage_products/products/product_variations.rst

    .. image:: img/generate_product_variations.png
        :align: center
-       :alt: Use the "Generate product variations" button to create variations.
+       :alt: Use the "Generate variations" button to create variations.

 #.
 The list of options and their variants will appear.
 Select the variants that will be used for creating variations.
 Use **CTRL** or **Shift** to select multiple variants at once.